shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

+#  Walking to playgrounds in Wellington: Introduction
+This post introduces a series of walkability analyses for Wellington - with a specific focus on walking to playgrounds.
+The analyses will allow us to examine the following questions:
+- _How prohibitive is Wellington's topology on pedestrian accessibility to playgrounds?_
+- _Can we interpret pedestrian accessibility to playgrounds with a 'family-friendly' angle?_
+- _Does the inclusion of school playgrounds to the analysis improve accessibility?
+If so, by how much?_
+- _What is the impact of the new Berhampore playground on accessibility in Berhampore and nearby suburbs?_

+But to understand the importance of these specific questions, we need to zoom out to a more high level perspective.

 ## Benefits of an urban life
 In his recent book, _Order without Design_, Alain Bertaud beautifully lays out the value proposition of urban life: